hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 <a id="healthcheck"></a>
 ### Healthcheck

-`logging` is a block within the configuration that can be repeated only **once** to specify the extra logging configuration for the containers of the service.
-The `logging` block supports the following:
+`healthcheck` is a block within the configuration that can be repeated only **once** to specify the extra healthcheck configuration for the containers of the service.
+The `healthcheck` block supports the following:

 * `test` - (Required, list of strings) Command to run to check health.
 For example, to run `curl -f http://localhost/health` set the command to be `["CMD", "curl", "-f", "http://localhost/health"]`.